This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-ingredients to make salmon pasta
+ingredients to make salmon pasta.

-How to make salmon pasta from scratch
+How to make creamy salmon pasta

-• First, Cook the pasta: according to package directions, cook pasta just until done to al-dente.
-Drain, drizzle with a tiny bit of oil, and season with salt and pepper; Toss well then set aside.
+• First, cook the pasta: according to package directions, cook pasta just until done to al dente.
+Drain, drizzle with a tiny bit of oil, and season with salt and pepper; Toss well, then set aside.

 • Next, season the salmon: Season the salmon with salt and Italian seasoning on both sides.